henry-oberholtzer/minesweeper/project_notes.md

 - React Toolkit
 - Firestore, database

+## Minimum Viable Product:
+- Includes the ability to play a full game of Minesweeper.
+- Includes load/save functionality.

 ## Features

+Core:
-- Randomly generated boards, perhaps saved in an archive of games to be "replayable"
+- Randomly generated game board
 - Game timer
+- Mines remaining count
 - Easy ability to set whether a long press sets a flag or clears a square
 - Board scales to phone/device UI size
 - Selection of difficulty (easy, medium, hard, custom map by users?)

-- Two Player (sort of a race to mark the most mines, maybe the other player can't see what squares the other player has cleared?)
+Cloud:
+- Boards saved in an archive of games to be "replayable"
 - Cloud save feature
 - Cloud leaderboard

+Stretch:
+- Oops mode (allows user to go back on a mine that was hit)
+- Two Player (sort of a race to mark the most mines, maybe the other player can't see what squares the other player has cleared?)
 - Between games, a pop up add for each contributor (UNSKIPPABLE!!!)
+- Selectable themes

 ## Functions & Components

+### Pages
+- Game Page
+    - Gameboard
+    - Game Information
+    - Game Controls
+- Main Menu
+    - Start / Resume Game
+        - Can pick from saved minesweeper games or load from database?
+    - Difficulty
+        - Changes mine density
+    - View Leaderboard
+    - Settings
+        - Oops Mode
+        - Player Stats
+- Leaderboard
+    - Fetches & displays player data from server

 ### UI Components
 - Load Screen (manages loading game on bootup, and saving data)